Extracts a database into a single script file or other archive file.

 pg_dump makes consistent backups even if the database is being used concurrently. pg_dump does not block other users accessing the database (readers or writers).

 When used with one of the archive file formats and combined with pg_restore, pg_dump provides a flexible archival and transfer mechanism. pg_dump can be used to backup an entire database, then pg_restore can be used to examine the archive and/or select which parts of the database are to be restored.
-The most flexible output file format is the custom format (-Fc).
-It allows for selection and reordering of all archived items, and is compressed by default.
-The tar format (-Ft) is not compressed and it is not possible to reorder data when loading, but it is otherwise quite flexible.
-It can be manipulated with standard UNIX tools such as tar.
+The most flexible output file formats are the custom format (-Fc) and the directory format (-Fd).
+They allow for selection and reordering of all archived items, support parallel restoration, and are compressed by default.
+The directory format is the only format that supports parallel dumps.

 - Specifies the name of the database to be dumped.
 If this is not specified, the environment variable PGDATABASE is used.
 If that is not set, the user name specified for the connection is used.